 By the time they reached the ground floor, her confusion had fully given way to fear.
 She had to be overreacting.
 It was absurd.
 Last she saw Scorpius, he had an armful of cupcakes and icing on his nose, and now he could be in danger, even dead?
 No, not dead, she told herself.
 Stop thinking the worst.

 But every passing second was another drop of doubt, another wild thought, and another moment longer where she had no idea what the answer was.

 They found Flitwick's door open, and upon entering, she caught sight of a flash of green smoke from his fireplace.
 Two robed figures had just left via floo, and Flitwick was adding more powder to the canister when he greeted them.

 They took a moment to catch their breaths.
-Bea's eyes roved to the pedestal where her invention had been, its emptiness distracting from Scorpius for a split-second.
+Bea's eyes roved to the pedestal where her invention had been.
 "The Ministry came to pick it up already?"